Advertisement

 Clarks Hill Lake Articles

-The U.S. Army Corps of Engineers, Savannah District, J. Strom Thurmond Project, Forest, Fish, and Wildlife section have set the dates for primitive weapons deer hunts in Bussey Point Corps Management Unit, located in Lincoln County.
-The first 100 hunters to arrive each day will be registered on a first-come, first-served basis.
-Archery hunters are invited…
+The U.S. Army Corps of Engineers, J. Strom Thurmond Lake and Dam Project, Forest, Fish, and Wildlife section, will host primitive weapons deer hunts in Bussey Point Corps Management Unit, located in Lincoln County in October, November and December this year.
+All hunts are limited to the first 75 hunters to arrive per day on…

 Clarks Hill Lake Record Fish